gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 - Access databases
 - Write your code in JavaScript
 - Deploy them easily
-- Make use of pair-programming with the Chat GPT integration
+- Make use of pair programming with the Chat GPT integration
 - Preview the outcome of the function live, on the preview deployment

 [Find out more about how to get started with Edge Functions](...)